leonadsouza/database/non-cdb-database-in-exacs/create-db-home-using-oci-console/create-db-home-using-oci-console.md

-# Creating a DB Home in ExaCS using custom DB Software Image through OCI Console.
+# Creating a DB Home in ExaDB-D using custom DB Software Image through OCI Console.

 ## Introduction

-This lab walks you through the steps to create a Database Home in ExaCS using a custom Database Software Image.
+This lab walks you through the steps to create a Database Home in ExaDB-D using a custom Database Software Image.

 Estimated Time:  30 min

 ### Objectives
 In this lab, you will learn to :
-* Create DB Home in ExaCS using custom Database Software Image in OCI Console.
+* Create DB Home in ExaDB-D using custom Database Software Image in OCI Console.

 ### Prerequisites